Information for Travelers

 Recent worldwide terrorism alerts, including the Department of State’s Worldwide Caution, have stated that extremist groups continue to plan terrorist attacks against U.S. interests in the Middle East region, including Libya.

 The Libyan government has not been able to build its military and police forces and improve security following the 2011 revolution.
 Many military-grade weapons remain in the hands of private individuals, U.S. and UN-designated terrorists, and other armed groups, including antiaircraft weapons that may be used against civilian aviation.
 Crime levels remain high in many parts of the country.
 In addition to the threat of crime, the threat of kidnapping is high and various groups have called for attacks against U.S. citizens and U.S. interests in Libya.

 The internationally recognized House of Representatives has relocated to Tobruk, and its government is based in Bayda.
 Government authorities lack control over much of the country.
 Tripoli and its environs are controlled by a coalition of militias known as Operation Dawn, and affiliated authorities calling themselves the “National Salvation Government.”

-Clashes are ongoing throughout the country and attacks by armed groups can occur in many different areas.
+Clashes are ongoing throughout the country and attacks by armed groups can occur nationwide.
 Hotels frequented by westerners have been caught in the crossfire.
+Tripoli and other urban areas have witnessed fighting between armed groups and government forces as well as terrorist attacks.
 Checkpoints controlled by militias are common outside of Tripoli, as well as inside the capital at times.
 Most international airports are closed, and flights out of operational airports are sporadic and may be cancelled without warning.
 The United States is very concerned about the targeting of commercial transportation in Libya.
 The U.S. government prohibits U.S. commercial aviation operations within Libyan airspace.